iamtimsmith/iamtimsmith-com/content/posts/creating-a-kanban-workflow-as-a-freelance-web-developer.md

 ---
 title: Creating A Kanban Workflow As A Freelance Web Developer
-date: '2019-08-12T05:00:00.000Z'
+date: "2019-08-12T05:00:00.000Z"
-seoDescription: As a freelance developer, it can be hard to keep projects organized.
+excerpt: As a freelance developer, it can be hard to keep projects organized.
 In this post I'll talk about what Kanban is, tools you can use, and how it can help you.
 published: true
 ---